Hiking Tours in Iceland

 Huts in Iceland range from small, offering basic facilities like bunk beds and communal kitchens, to larger ones with more amenities such as hot showers and dining rooms.
 The larger ones might have a shop selling food and supplies, so carrying extra Icelandic Krona (ISK) is advisable.

 Most huts are self-catered.
 They do not offer hot, ready-made meals, so hikers should carry their own food and cooking equipment.
-However, the ones along the Laugavegur trail do sell some supplies like dried food, soda, and candy bars.
+Some huts, like all the huts on the Laugavegur trail, have gas or wood-burning stoves available for cooking in some larger lodges, but some less visited require you to bring your own camping stove.

 When staying in Icelandic huts, hikers should bring their own sleeping bags, as blankets are not provided.
 The inner spaces are warm enough not to need a heavy-duty sleeping bag.
 In larger huts, like the ones on the Laugavegur Trail, you can expect running water and water toilets, but smaller ones might require fetching water from a nearby stream and using a latrine.